smpetersgithub/AdvancedSQLPuzzles/readme.md

 ## Getting Started

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To get started, clone or download the repository to your local machine.
+To get started, clone or download the repository to your local machine.
 I have included readme files for each directory that describes its contents.
 If anything is unclear, please contact me and I would be happy to assist.

 ## Content
 The contents of this GitHub continue to expand, so check back often.
 Below are some of the most popular directories: